Austin Car Accident Lawyer

 • Notifying the defendant’s insurance company of your legal representation

-• Helping you find medical care, if desired
+• Helping you find medical care if desired

-• Obtaining your Austin crash report
+• Obtaining your crash report

 • Taking your statement of events that led to the accident